NorChainOfficial/norchain-sdk/apps/landing/LANDING_PAGE_COMPLETE.md

 ## 🎉 COMPLETION SUMMARY

-The Xaheen Chain public landing page is **100% complete** and production-ready.
+The NorChain Chain public landing page is **100% complete** and production-ready.
 All sections from your comprehensive specification have been implemented with pixel-perfect design, live blockchain data integration, and optimized performance.

 ---